-During March, we would like to encourage everyone to be someone’s type by becoming a blood donor.
-We will focus on educating the public on the ongoing need for new blood donors, especially amongst youth.
-“Ideally, we would like 1 – 2% of the Western Cape population to be active blood donors.
-Unfortunately, it remains a challenge as we have an active donor base of only 0.92%.”
-Marike Gevers, Public Relations Manager at the Western Cape Blood Service.
+During March, we encourage the public to be someone’s type by becoming a blood donor.
+In addition, we focus on educating the public on the ongoing need for new blood donors, especially among the youth.
+Ideally, we would like 1 – 2% of the Western Cape population to be active blood donors.
+Unfortunately, it remains a challenge as we have an active donor base of only 0.92%.
+An active blood donor is seen as someone who donates blood once a year.